Skip to main content

 Birmingham, Alabama · FDIC Cert #35314

-Alamerica Bank is an FDIC-insured bank (Certificate #35314) with $18M in total assets and $15M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Alamerica Bank, an FDIC-insured bank (Certificate #35314) with $18M in total assets and $15M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Birmingham, Alabama, the bank maintains a Tier 1 capital ratio of 20.97% (Well-Capitalized) and a nonperforming loan ratio of 5.26%.
-BankHealthData assigns a composite Health Grade of C (60/100).
+BankHealthData assigns a composite Health Grade of C (60/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Alamerica Bank (FDIC cert 35314) is a community bank — $18M in total assets, $15M in deposits, serving the Birmingham, Alabama area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.